tlswg/tls13-spec/draft-ietf-tls-tls13.md

   scanning from the end for the ContentType, do you avoid scanning past the start of the cleartext in the event that the peer has sent a malformed plaintext of all-zeros?

-- Have you ensured that forward secrecy is always negotiated when it is supported and prioritized over non-FS cipher suites?
-  In particular:
-  When both endpoints support an (EC)DHE cipher suite and a plain PSK cipher suite at a lower priority, and both endpoints support a group offered via the client's "supported_groups" extension which is compatible with the former, yet no corresponding KeyShareEntry was provided via the client's "key_share" extension, does the server correctly respond with a HelloRetryRequest for the prioritized (EC)DHE cipher suite and the required group?
-Does the client respond to this HelloRetryRequest with a new ClientHello which successfully negotiates this cipher suite with this group?

 Cryptographic details: